vlytsus/boot-jms/README.md

 In UserServiceImpl#createUser message is sent to JMS and user is stored in database.

 ## Testing
-There are several test endpoints exposed to test transactions from different perspectives.
-By default project should be configured to not use JPA Transaction Management (spring-boot-starter-jta-atomikos dependency is not active).
+There are several endpoints exposed to test transactions from different perspectives.
+By default project should be configured to not use JTA transaction management (spring-boot-starter-jta-atomikos dependency is not active).
 In that case Spring Framework uses it's own local declarative transactions.
-Lets call following endpoints in browser:
+Lets call following endpoints in browser to create users user01, user02 and user03:
 * http://localhost:8081/users/create?username=user01
 * http://localhost:8081/users/transactional/create?username=user02
 * http://localhost:8081/users/transactional/with_clone/create?username=user03
 * http://localhost:8081/users/all

-Lat query will print all users inserted to the database:
+Last query "users/all" will print all users inserted to the database:
 ```
 user01 : user02 : user03_clone : user03
 ```